HaithamMubarak/BindJS/README.md

     <li><b>bindjs-ref</b>: creates a reference to some bound dom element with app context.
 This is the support for one-way data binding, if the referenced bind context changed, this dom will be updated as well but not versa vice.</li>
 </ul>

+# Examples
-# Sample codes will be attached in a couple of days.
+Sample codes will be attached in a couple of days.

 # What is next?
 <ul>